deepansha1901/TrackCovid/README.md

 ## About

 End to End covid-19 prediction web application.
-This app gives predicts the covid records after 10 days.
+This app gives prediction of the covid records after 10 days.
 Matlplotlib is used for visual representation of the prediction.

 ## Technologies